-I’m thinking they may not be verbal about it, but we will see it their eyes.
-We need to be able to calm the stress level the best way we know how.
+I’m thinking they may not be verbal about it, but we will see it in their eyes.
+We need to be able to calm the stress level the best way we know-how.
 This may be clearing the damage around some homes by keeping them busy.

 Maybe asking them to put colored tape on the doors of homes to let the rest of us know the status of each family.
 As per my C.E.R.T.